 The Central Library is open throughout the summer teaching period except for evenings, weekends and public holidays.
 For further information, see the Library Opening Hours webpage.

-The Learning Lounge, which offers a drop-in service in the Central Library to support students with writing and maths skills, will be available until the end of semester 2, 2015 and will reopen from early February 2016.
 Students are encouraged to use the Student Learning Centre site in FLO for online resources once they have enrolled.
 Further information on these services is available at the Student Learning Centre webpage.